William Contreras Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 8.6 K/9, which ranks 19th in the league.
+- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff ranks 18th in MLB.

-- The Cubs have the 15th-ranked team ERA among all MLB pitching staffs (4.15).
+- The Cubs' 4.14 team ERA ranks 14th among all league pitching staffs.

+- Cubs pitchers combine to surrender 176 home runs (1.1 per game), the fifth-fewest in the league.

-- In his most recent appearance on Thursday, Sept.
-21, the righty went six innings against the Pittsburgh Pirates, giving up one earned run while surrendering seven hits.
+- In his most recent appearance on Sunday, the lefty tossed six innings against the Colorado Rockies, giving up three earned runs while surrendering four hits.

-- The 33-year-old has a 3.80 ERA and 6.2 strikeouts per nine innings across 23 games this season, while allowing a batting average of .256 to his opponents.
+- The 24-year-old has an ERA of 3.00, with 6.3 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .225 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.